Supportive Social Media after Prenatal and Infant Loss

 Refuge in Grief – Grief Support That Doesn’t Suck by Megan Devine

 Author of “It’s OK That You’re Not OK”, Megan Devine is leading a grief crusade.
-Although not specific to bably loss, her perspective on grief and what grief recovery looks like are refreshing in today’s “silver lining” society.
+Although not specific to baby loss, her perspective on grief, and what grief recovery looks like are refreshing in today’s “silver lining” society.
 Her social media feeds are filled with tips and tricks for surviving early grief, how to handle friends and family who are less sensitive than you expected or hoped and she has two free, printable resources for the bereaved as well as for friends and family to better understand what you need during this perhaps new and terribly difficult time.
-Her 30 day course, Writing Your Grief, runs frequently, for those inclined to express their grief experience through writing.
+Her 30-day course, Writing Your Grief, runs frequently, for those inclined to express their grief experience through writing.

 The Love and Loss Project by April Boyd, MSW

 April is a bereaved mama and social worker who started a community for other bereaved mothers.
-Her blog and Facebook pages are full of self-care tips, coping strategies, outreach projects and more.
-She offers online counselling for standard social work fees, but also has a number of free resources, including Love and Loss Letters written by fellow bereaved mamas and a free Anniversary Planner.
+Her blog and Facebook pages are full of self-care tips, coping strategies, outreach projects, and more.
+She offers online counseling for standard social work fees but also has a number of free resources, including Love and Loss Letters written by fellow bereaved mamas and a free Anniversary Planner.
 Search Facebook for the Love and Loss Landing Place for a closed group of bereaved parents.

-Glow in the Woods – for babylost mothers and fathers
+Glow in the Woods – for a baby loss mothers and fathers

 Still Standing Magazine: Surviving the Aftermath of Loss and Infertility